Connect with others who understand.

 Written by Kacie Riggs

 When you discover a painful, swollen bump on your skin, it can be both uncomfortable and concerning.
-You might wonder: is this a boil that needs medical attention?
-Where should you go for care?
-And what if the boil is a symptom of a condition called hidradenitis suppurativa (HS)?
+You might wonder: Does this boil need medical attention?
+Where should you go to get care?
+What if the boil is a symptom of a condition called hidradenitis suppurativa (HS)?

-Read on to learn about your care options for boils and abscesses, whether you should seek treatment at urgent care, and what to know if you think you might have HS.
+Read on to learn about how you can manage boils and abscesses, whether you should seek treatment at urgent care, and what to know if you think you might have HS.

 What Is a Boil?

 A boil, or furuncle, is a painful, pus-filled bump under the skin.
-It forms when bacteria causes hair follicles or oil glands to become inflamed and infected.
+It forms when bacteria cause hair follicles or oil glands to become inflamed and infected.
 Boils usually:

-• Start as purple or red, tender lumps
+• Start as tender, purple or red lumps

 • Grow larger and more painful over a few days